Skip to content

 https_only bool not settings.DEBUG Only send cookie over HTTPS

-Sessions are required by CSRF protection, authentication decorators (@login_required, @role_required), and flash messages.
+Sessions are required by authentication decorators (@login_required, @role_required), flash messages, and OAuth state.
+CSRF is stateless as of v2.0.0 and no longer depends on the session.
 In production (DEBUG=False), the cookie is marked Secure so it is never sent over plain HTTP.

 CsrfMiddleware